 Scaffolding.
 Learning towards mastery of life.
 Acquisition of cognitive and social skills.

-The Reggio approach originated in a small town called Reggio Emilio at the conclusion of World War 2.
+The Reggio approach originated in a small town called Reggio Emilia at the conclusion of World War 2.
 The residents of the town set about rebuilding their lives and reconstructing their societies.
-The women of this time were an influential force behind the development of early childhood services and the preschools of Reggio Emilio were born out of their desire for a new form of education that would ensure that future generations of children would be tolerant and just towards one another.
+The women of this time were an influential force behind the development of early childhood services and the preschools of Reggio Emilia were born out of their desire for a new form of education that would ensure that future generations of children would be tolerant and just towards one another.

 Loris Malaguzzi was a local school teacher at the time who witnessed the building of the first school by women and children of the town and was impressed by what he saw.
 He trained as a psychologist and became a founder and influential figure behind the development of the Reggio Emilia Approach.
 Having experienced fascism and war in his childhood, he was determined to build a better future for the children and parents of Reggio Emilia who were devastated by the affects of the war.